carey-bunks/Whitened-Attention/README.md

 # Whitened Self-Attention (WSA)

-This repository contains an implementation of Whitened Self-Attention (WSA), a theoretically motivated enhancement for Transformer architectures that accounts for inter-token correlations.
+This repository contains two implementations of Whitened Self-Attention (WSA), a theoretically motivated enhancement for Transformer architectures that accounts for inter-token correlations.
+The first implementation is based on the block tridiagonal approximation to the autocovariance matrix, and the second is block pentadiagonal.
+For comparisons, there is also a separate standard attention implementation (no whitening).

 ## Overview